thefnordling/homelab-freeipa/README.md

 docker comopse up -d
 ```

-to prevent windows users from getting the annoying basic auth prompt, connect a bash to the container

-`vi /etc/httpd/conf.d/no-login-popup.conf`

-paste in `BrowserMatch Windows gssapi-no-negotiate` and save the file

-then run `systemctl restart httpd`
+the no-login-popup.conf file (mounted as a volume in the compose file) will prevent nginx tryingt to grab a kerberos token from the browser (and showing an annoying basic-auth popup when you first go to the ipa ui)

 I was hoping to be able to have freeipa generate a CSR, which vault could sign generating an intermediate CA to be used for LDAP known by my PKI setup; however - that isn't possible at the moment since freeipa is only able to generate a CSR or support a CA using UTF8STRING encoded properties (organization and commonName) - but vault is only able to support PRINTABLESTRING encoded properties.